-19 Write the things which thou hast seen, and the things which are, and the things which shall be hereafter;"
+19 Write the things which thou hast seen, and the things which are, and the things which shall be hereafter:"

 Why does this matter?
-Because John was exiled to the isle of Patmos by Domitian, who reigned from 81 - 96 AD.
+Because John was exiled to the isle of Patmos by Domitian5, who reigned from 81 - 96 AD.
 If John received the vision on the isle of Patmos then he couldn't possibly have written it before 70 AD because he wasn't exiled to Patmos until long after 70 AD!

-In my opinion this alone is enough to conclusively refute preterism.
-Revelation can't possibly be foretelling the destruction of Jerusalem because by the time the book was written its destruction was old history.
-It's an open-and-shut case.
-But there are many other reasons to seriously doubt preterism.
+In my opinion this is enough to conclusively refute preterism.
+Revelation can't possibly be foretelling the destruction of Jerusalem because that happened more than 20 years before the book was written.
+But there are other reasons to seriously doubt preterism as well.